SalOrak/whaler.el/README.md

 	(setq whaler-oneoff-directories-alist '("~/.config/emacs")) ;; List of projects to add directly.
 	;; (OPTIONAL)
-	(setq whaler-include-hidden-directories nil) ;; Whether whaler should include hidden directories (setq whaler-default-working-directory "~") ;; Fallback working directory to search for files in case no project has been selected
+	(setq whaler-include-hidden-directories nil) ;; Whether whaler should include hidden directories (setq whaler-default-working-directory "~") ;; Fallback working directory to search for files in case no project has been selected.
 	:config
 	;; --- THIS IS IMPORTANT --- In order to avoid cpu usage finding for directories every time, the projects are populated once.
 To regenerate projects run this.
 	(whaler-populate-projects-directories)